Understanding the strengths and weaknesses of our social nature can save us a lot of money.

-The trouble comes when someone is using this tendency to manipulate us or the situation calls for bold, independent action.
+The trouble comes when someone is using a tendency to manipulate us or when a situation calls for bold, independent action.

 Advertisers and other media can drum up what looks like social influence.
 The canned laughter on sitcoms causes us to think things are funnier than they are just because it sounds like everyone else is laughing.

 They can manufacture fake authority too.
 For example, one cough syrup commercial featured a soap opera actor wearing a lab coat.
 “I’m not a doctor, but I play one on TV,” he said.
 This sales approach actually worked.